smXplorer/AlliGator/docs/source/alligator-version-history.rst

         + Fixed bug in Image Histogram that would slow down calculation for large images
         + Fixed a bug in ROI to individual pixel ROI conversion (skipped when the ROI is not a closed shape)
         + Fixed a bug preventing output of Settings to the Notebook
-        + Fixed a bug in Phasor Calibration that would compute abs(g) instead of g
+        + Fixed a bug in Phasor Calibration that would compute |g| instead of g
         + Fixed a bug that would erase all overlays each time the Source Image was updated

     - New Features